aglasson/sf-lexicon/lexicon.md

 ----------
 ### SVaaS (Security Vulnerability as a Service)
 *(si-kyoo r-i-tee ven-er-uh-bih la-tee az ey sur-vis)*
-A service hosted off premesis that handles secure or critical data, that can or has been compremised leaving the users or company vulnerable.
+A service hosted off premises that handles secure or critical data, that can or has been compromised leaving the users or company vulnerable.
 >Okta and LastPass are great products if you are looking for a SVaaS.

 ----------